Day One

 “Enlighten me.”

-“Are you certain that’s what you want?
-The truth may not set you free.”
+“Are you sure you want that?
+The truth isn’t going to set you free.”

 “I don’t owe you shit.”

-Pruitt’s expression is that of one who has just discovered a malignant tumor on a favorite organ.
+Pruitt’s expression is that of one who has just discovered a new tumor on a favorite organ.

 A jet of orange flame with a blue core bursts from the tip of the small finger of his left hand.
-He holds this just close enough to ignite the tobacco without scorching it, rolling the cigar in his fingers to achieve an even burn, and puffs it to a coal.
+It moderates to a soft, slow flicker.
+He holds it just close enough to ignite the tobacco, rolling the cigar in his fingers to achieve an even burn, and puffs it to a coal.

 The transit between the physical and the frontier of the mind is achieved in a blink.